matheuslc/symmetric/README.md

 =========
 [![Build Status](https://travis-ci.org/matheuslc/symmetric.svg)](https://travis-ci.org/matheuslc/symmetric)

-If you have a columns height problem, use me!
+If you have problemns with the height of its columns, use me.

 ## How to use